 In a complex and interconnected environment, where change is accelerating, data continues to play a key role in supporting marketing decisions.
 We see clients having success when they connect first- and third-party data to better understand customers and their needs, accurately measure return on ad spend (ROAS), and tailor their marketing strategy accordingly.

 4. Utilise automation to adapt quickly and efficiently

 Embrace automation to ensure your marketing and brands are responding at speed to people’s changing needs.
 This is even more essential during times of uncertainty.
 Automation relies on machine learning to identify difficult-to-predict patterns across categories and can be used to inform smarter ad bidding strategies and optimise your budgets for real time success.

-The ongoing pandemic has required businesses in almost every industry to rethink and adapt their strategies for changing consumer behavior in some form or another.
+The ongoing pandemic has required businesses in almost every industry to rethink and adapt their strategies for changing consumer behaviour in some form or another.
 As we continue to face uncertainty, and with the changes in the tech and media ecosystem showing no sign of slowing down, making digital a priority — and automation in particular — gives marketers the agility, speed and efficiencies necessary to meet the heightened consumer expectations and maintain their competitive advantage.